zyppyvids/zyppyvids/README.md

 With Frontend languages such as:
 - JS (React JS);

-- SQL-like languages;
+SQL-like languages.

-- tools such as Docker, GIT, Node, Unity3D.
+Tools such as Docker, GIT, Node, Unity3D.

 Currently learning more about Computer Networks and the way that they truly work.
 Working in the automobile industry 🚗 @ Digital Lights since September, 2021, studying Computer Sciences @ Faculty of Mathematics and Informatics, Sofia University.